MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 The following is terminology to describe components in the data pipeline.

 -   Provider: In Intelligent Order Management, a provider is used to configure the data movement in the data pipeline.
 Microsoft ships providers out-of-the-box, but customers and partners are encouraged to build their own providers.
-To learn more, see [work with providers](work-providers.md).
+To learn more, see [Work with providers](work-providers.md).

 -   Connectors: Connectors are built using Power Automate.
 Connectors wrap the external service API that will be used by the provider.
 Customers can use the available catalog of connectors to build their own provider.
 To learn more about connectors, see the [Connectors documentation](https://docs.microsoft.com/connectors/).